zed-extensions/java/README.md

 You can optionally configure the class path that [JDTLS] uses in your Zed settings.

-If [Lombok] support is enabled via [JDTLS] initialization option (`initialization_options.settings.java.jdt.ls.lombokSupport.enabled`), this extension will add [Lombok] as a javaagent to the JVM arguments for [JDTLS].
-You can also configure the version of [Lombok] to use via setting the version at `settings.lombok_version`.

 Below is a configuration example for this extension:

 ```jsonc